babel/website/docs/learn.md

 - Nested virtualization

-The default module loader can be configured, and new loaders can be constructed to evaluated and load code in isolated or constrained contexts.
+The default module loader can be configured, and new loaders can be constructed to evaluate and load code in isolated or constrained contexts.

 ```js
 // Dynamic loading – ‘System’ is default loader